bballew/54gene-wgs-germline/docs/source/corepipeline.rst

 These thresholds can be tweaked in the ``config.yaml``.
 A list of samples to exclude and another list with these samples and annotations for why they were excluded will be generated in ``results/post_qc_exclusions/``.

 Post sample exclusion, another sorted and indexed, project-level, hard-filtered VCF will emitted in ``results/post_qc_exclusions/samples_excluded.HC_variants.hardfiltered.vcf.gz``.
-Note that the ID column here will also be updated to ``%CHROM:%POS:%REF:%ALT`` using bcftools annotate.
+Note that the ID column here will also be updated to ``CHROM:POS:REF:ALT`` using bcftools annotate.

 .. _multiqc: